matttrent/matttrent.com/src/reading.md

 - __Steven Pressfield,__ [Gates of Fire](http://amzn.to/2iGCslH).
 Fictional, yeh highly accurate, recounting of the battle of the Spartans and the battle of Thermopylae.
 I could barely put it down.
 - __Steward Brand,__ [Whole Earth Discipline](http://amzn.to/2igfDSM).
 Argues that many of the things (nuclear power, GMO crops, etc...) viewed as ecological disasters have been exagerated, and may be necessary to avoid the larger ecological disaster of climate change.
 If you're interested in climate change, this is your map.
 - __Sebastian Junger,__ [Tribe: On Homecoming and Belonging](http://amzn.to/2ijAw1R).
 Short but profound book on the nature of human connection and society.
 For all of the material weath modern society has us, it seems at odds with our evolutionary history and has not brought a similar increase in happiness, purpose and belonging.
+- __Richard Rhodes,__ [The Making of the Atomic Bomb](http://amzn.to/2qtaARX).
+Absolutely fascinating history of the making of one of the most amazing (and horrifying) scientific and technological achievements of humanity.
+Rhodes does a stellar job of weaving the stories of the science, the people, the philosophy, the politics and the logistics.
+Will read again.
+- __Jon Gertner,__ [The Idea Factory: Bell Labs](http://amzn.to/2mxeGGn).
+The story of one of the greatest sources of technological innovation in American history.
+Lots of insight into the creation of new techologies and analysis of modern innovation.
+- __Wade Davis,__ [The Wayfinders: Why Ancient Wisdom Matters in the Modern World](http://amzn.to/2l0O6cG).
+"The myriad of cultures of the world are not failed attempts at modernity, let alone failed attempts to be us.
+They are unique answers to a fundamental question: What does it mean to be human and alive?"
+Watch his [Long Now talk](http://longnow.org/seminars/02010/jan/13/wayfinders-why-ancient-wisdom-matters-modern-world/) as well.

 ## Abridged archive

 A selection of things that I have read not so recently.

+- __Daniel Coyle,__ [The Talent Code](http://amzn.to/2qiXoCF).
+What is necessary to give rise to talent, in any area.
+I'm having trouble summarizing it, but there are some good gems among the pop-neuroscience and personal anecdotes.
+- __William Manchester,__ [The Last Lion: Winston Spencer Churchill: Defender of the Realm, 1940-1965](http://amzn.to/2p9cSZS).
+Continuing the previous biography about Churchill's time as Prime Minister during WWII.
+I got too fascinated in the Eastern Front and stopped in favor of reading on that.
+- __Timothy C. Urdan,__ [Statistics in Plain English](http://amzn.to/2oztSqn).
+This is the intro frequentist statistics book I've been looking for.
+There's dozens of books that cover the basic curriculum, but the majority either assume move too slowly for me or assume too much background.
+This one hit the sweet spot.
+- __William Manchester,__ [The Last Lion: Winston Spencer Churchill: Alone, 1932-1940](http://amzn.to/2p3AqiF).
+2nd in a Winston Churchill biography trilogy.
+My main takeaway was a greater understanding of the run-up to WWII.
+- __Oliver Sacks,__ [Gratitude](http://amzn.to/2miuyR1).
+Oliver Sacks looks back on his life and contemplates old age.
+A short, endearing reminder of where one's priorities should be.
+This one will be reread many times.
+- __David Diez,__ Christopher Barr & Mine Çetinkaya-Rundel, [OpenIntro Statistics](http://amzn.to/2iGIoek).
+Intro stats book.
+Moved too slowly, and hand-waved away too many details for me.
+If you want to understand this subject matter, I recommend [Statistics in Plain English](http://amzn.to/2oztSqn) instead.
+- __Frank Herbert,__ [Dune](http://amzn.to/2lbslC9).
+Never fear, I've read it before; I'll read it again.
+The hardcover edition was too good to pass up.
+- __Adam Steltzner,__ [The Right Kind of Crazy](http://amzn.to/2mx7Fp2).
+Book on curiosity and technical leadership (that is leading both technological development and the people doing it) by the JPL scientist responsible for the _Curiosity_ Sky Crane.
+- __Edward Hallowell,__ [Driven to Distraction](http://amzn.to/2i2CC1W).
+Definitive work on ADHD, especially in adults.
+While most pertinent to those with ADHD, I think it's lessons broadly applicable.
+On any topic, the best instruction often comes from the ones for which a skill comes the least naturally.
+The systems and psychology that help the distractable get stuff done are of interest to all.
+- __Paul Kalanithi,__ [When Breath Becomes Air](http://amzn.to/2myfzOY).
+The words of the dying are perhaps the best advice on how to live.
+- __Norman MacRae,__ [John Von Neumann](http://amzn.to/2kBv8Z5).
+Father of the modern computer, among many other accomplishments.
+While an innate genius (a term much overused, but truly warranted here) his skill was as much nuture as nature.
+As such, the book provides nuggets to develop your own thinking skills.
+- __Elizabeth Dunn & Michael Norton,__ [Happy Money](http://amzn.to/2laGe4M).
+Survey of scientific literature regarding how money affects our emotional well-being.
+Sadly, some of the examples confuse correlation and causation, but the overall advice is very useful to consider if you want to buy the most happiness for your dollar.
+- __Benjamin Todd,__ [80,000 Hours](http://amzn.to/2laUXvC).
+A well-reasoned examination of how to do the most social good with one's career, focused on readers just starting theirs.
+- __Neal Stephenson,__ [Seveneves](http://amzn.to/2mywX6g).
+After writing Anathem, Neal asked himself "what if instead of 90% plot and 10% orbital mechanics, the next book was the other way around?"
+Snark aside, I loved this, especially the first 2 acts.
+- __Neal Stephenson,__ [Anathem](http://amzn.to/2lXDElC).
+If academia decided to really double-down on the ivory town.
+- __Gordon Livingston,__ [Too Soon Old, Too Late Smart](http://amzn.to/2jnCH17).
+30 statements about making sense of mortality, relationships and modern life.
+Some of the points hit so deeply it was physically uncomfortable to read at times.
+This is one of those books you reread portions of every few months until the work their way into your being.
+Recommended.
+- __Daniel Yergin,__ [The Quest](http://amzn.to/2iGKJ4P).
+Tackling the massive topic of global energy, politics, national security and the course of events that got us to the modern day.
+Mostly told through small vignettes to illustrate particular points, this grabbed me much more than expected.
+- __Eric Greitens,__ [Resilience](http://amzn.to/2ig8IJl).
+Lessons on cultivating resiliance from a Navy Seal.
+I made it through the first 100 pagse but it feels like a book to be digested in small chapters over time.
 - __Yuval Harari,__ [Sapiens](http://amzn.to/2j1iv5a).
 A Big History book ala Guns, Germs and Steel.
 Interesting points but, similar to GG&S, the scope is so broad I found it difficult to overcome my skepticism that the author is only picking from the surface to support their chosen narrative.
 I read the first half and only skimmed the latter.
 I may just not like the genre.
 - __Jean Edward Smith,__ [FDR](http://amzn.to/2iGwhho).
 Detailed biography of of the third great President, along with Washington and Lincoln.
 I had not appreciated how much the current scope of the executive branch and the involvement of the US government in well-being of all Americans was a result of his terms.
 See also PBS's exellent series [The Roosevelts](http://www.pbs.org/kenburns/the-roosevelts).
 - __Arnold Bennett,__ [How to Live on 24 Hours a Day](http://amzn.to/2iH06dz).
 A short essay on how not to waste your life.
 If Seneca's _On the Shortness of Life_ is the strategy, this is one set of simple tactics.